 2. Has signed written informed consent.

-3. Completely resected histologically confirmed high-risk [Stage IIIa (LN metastasis >1 mm), IIIb or IIIc; refer to protocol Appendix 1 for Staging Guidelines] cutaneous melanoma determined to be V600E/K mutation positive using the bioMerieux (bMX) investigational use only (IUO) THxID BRAF Assay (IDE: G120011).
+3. Completely resected histologically confirmed high-risk [Stage IIIa (LN metastasis >1 mm), IIIb or IIIc; refer to Appendix 1 for Staging Guidelines] cutaneous melanoma determined to be V600E/K mutation positive using the bioMerieux (bMX) investigational use only (IUO) THxID BRAF Assay.
+(IDE: G120011).
 The testing will be conducted by a central reference laboratory.
 Patients presenting with initial resectable lymph node recurrence after a diagnosis of Stage I or II melanoma are eligible.
 Patients with an unknown primary melanoma are not eligible.

 4. Must be surgically rendered free of disease (defined as the date of the most recent surgery) no more than 12 weeks before randomization.

 5. Recovered from definitive surgery (e.g. no uncontrolled wound infections or indwelling drains).
 For minimum surgical requirements see protocol Appendix 2.

 6. Able to swallow and retain oral medication and must not have any clinically significant gastrointestinal abnormalities that may alter absorption such as malabsorption syndrome or major resection of the stomach or bowels.

 7. Eastern Cooperative Oncology Group (ECOG) Performance Status of 0-1

 8. Must have adequate organ function: